openstack/charm-specs/specs/train/approved/ceph-fs-nfs-with-manilla.rst

 will need to be done to improve the testability and supportablity of the existing CephFS charm.

-To allow the new Ganesha charm to integrate with Manila, a new manila-ganesha subordinate will be needed.
-The manila-ganesha subordinate will relate to a new interface in the ganesha charm that provides SSH access for manila to setup CephFS shares.
-The new Ganesha charm will be responsible for creating a new shared network for tenant workloads to access the network shares over.
-This will be implemented as an action that can take optional parameters to configure the network.
+To allow the new Ganesha charm to integrate with Manila, a new remote-manila-plugin interface will be added to the existing Manila charm that will act exactly the same as the existing manila-plugin interface, but will not be container scoped.
+This remote-manila-plugin interface will be used to disable the manila-share service on the Manila charm.
+The new manila-ganesha charm will configure the manila-share service in addition to Ganesha.

 Access to the Ganesha network will include security groups restricting tenants on the provider network from being able to access anything over that network